apache/airflow/docs/apache-airflow/security/secrets/fernet.rst

 Airflow uses `Fernet <https://github.com/fernet/spec/>`__ to encrypt passwords in the connection configuration and the variable configuration.
 It guarantees that a password encrypted using it cannot be manipulated or read without the key.
-Fernet is an implementation of symmetric (also known as “secret key”) authenticated cryptography.
+Fernet is an implementation of symmetric (also known as "secret key") authenticated cryptography.

 The first time Airflow is started, the ``airflow.cfg`` file is generated with the default configuration and the unique Fernet key.
 The key is saved to option ``fernet_key`` of section ``[core]``.